-You can view your FAFSA issued federal student loans at StudentAid.gov by submitting your FSA ID username and password information.
-NOTE: the FSA ID replaces the Federal Student Aid PIN.
-If you already have a PIN, you can link your information to your new FSA ID by entering your PIN while registering for your FSA ID.
-(This will save you time when registering for your FSA ID.)
-However, a PIN is not required to create an FSA ID.
-Your private loans will not be included in this list.
-You should contact your servicer or lender listed on your Federal Student Aid report or log into their website to access specific information about the loans you have.
+You can view your FAFSA issued federal student loans at StudentAid.gov by logging in with your FSA ID username and password information.
+You should contact your servicer listed on your Federal Student Aid report or log into their website to access specific information about the loans you have.

 Why am I being required to take student loan 'exit counseling'?

 The Office of Financial Assistance is required to have every student complete exit counseling.
 It is used to educate borrowers on their rights and responsibilities and provide information to enable them to determine which repayment option best fits their individual financial needs.
 It will take approximately 30-40 minutes to complete and is a good starting point for understanding your repayment options.

 See the repayment options for federal direct loans.
 Repayment options for federal loans include income-driven repayment methods such as Income-Based Repayment (IBR) and Pay As You Earn (PAYE) and Revised Pay As You Earn (REPAYE) plans.
 Federal Family Education Loans (FFEL) and private loans will have different repayment options and you should contact the servicer or lender for those available options.

 How much will my student loan payment be?